gin66/FastAccelStepper/README.md

       On esp32 is the high time fixed to 20us.
 * Direction Signal (optional)
 	- This can be any port pin.
+    - Position counting up on direction pin high or low, as per optional parameter to setDirectionPin().
+Default is high.
 * Enable Signal (optional)
 	- This can be any port pin.
-    - Stepper shall be enabled on LOW
+    - Stepper will be enabled on pin high or low, as per optional parameter to setEnablePin().
+Default is low.

 FastAccelStepper offers the following features:
 * 1-pin operation for e.g. peristaltic pump => only positive move